 My daughter gifted me with this FugeTek Selfie Stick and Tripod for my birthday.
 It has Bloothtooth connectivity so it is very easy to use.
 It is made of durable aluminum and is very lightweight and easy to carry.
 I love mine and I think you will enjoy it too!

 I was never a fan of packing cubes until I tried them out!
 Now I am sold.
 These Bagail packing cubes are the exact ones I use whenever I travel.
 I cannot believe how much more organized I am now!
 And I never leave without them anymore.

-Don’t forget to bring along a universal power adapter on your 3 days in London, this worldwide power plug is a great example and will charge your phone at the end of your busy days.
+Don’t forget to bring along a universal power adapter on your trip to London, this worldwide power plug is a great example and will charge your phone at the end of your busy days.
 And this world traveler adapter kit can charge several devices at the same time.

 This is what you will need when there are several people traveling in your group, or if you bring several electronic devices on your trip that require charging at the same time.

 Hydration is so important.
 You want to remain hydrated to support your immune system which in turn will be stronger to fight off any germs you will encounter during your travels.
 You will want to bring your own refillable water bottle with you.